AnthonyTechnologies/python-styleguide/syntax.md

 protected member access).
 Note that it is okay for unit tests to access protected constants from the modules under test.

-Prepending a double underscore (`__` aka "dunder") to an instance variable or method effectively makes the variable or method private to its class (using name mangling); we discourage its use as it impacts readability and testability, and isn't really private.
+Prepending a double underscore (`__` aka "dunder") to an instance variable or method effectively makes the variable or method private to its class (using name mangling); its use is discouraged as it impacts readability and testability, and isn't really private.
 Prefer a single underscore.

 Place related classes and top-level functions together in a module.